zalando/opentracing-toolbox/README.md

 The `TracerAutoConfiguration` will automatically pick up any `TraceListener` bound in the application context.

+**Be aware**: The TracerAutoConfiguration will, as long as `tracer.async.enabled` is set to `true`, register a `AsyncConfigurer` and Spring only allows one per Application Context.
+If this turns out to be a problem please disable the async support and configure it manually.
+Let us know if you think this needs to be improved.

 ## Getting Help with Tracer

 If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](issues).